Trade/other name(s): Actiq, Fentora, Lazanda, Onsolis, Abstral, Subsys, fentanyl lozenge or troche, fentanyl lollipop,

 Do not start these medicines while on fentanyl without talking with the prescribing doctor(s) about all of the medicines you take, including fentanyl.

-Antidepressants of the older MAO inhibitor type such as phenelzine (Nardil), tranylcypromine (Parnate), isocarboxazid (Marplan), or selegiline (Emsam) may cause coma, slow or shallow breathing, low blood pressure, excitability, seizures, or shock if fentanyl is given within 2 weeks of the last MAO inhibitor dose.
+Antidepressants of the older MAOI type such as phenelzine (Nardil), tranylcypromine (Parnate), isocarboxazid (Marplan), or selegiline (Emsam) may cause coma, slow or shallow breathing, low blood pressure, excitability, seizures, or shock if fentanyl is given within 2 weeks of the last MAOI dose.

 Medicines or substances that slow down the brain or nervous system, such as these, can cause worse side effects if taken with fentanyl:

-- antidepressants (tricyclic type) such as amitriptyline, desipramine, doxepin, imipramine, nortriptyline
+- Tricyclic antidepressants such as amitriptyline, desipramine, doxepin, imipramine, and nortriptyline

 Some of these drugs can cause slowed breathing, low blood pressure, extreme sleepiness, coma, or even death if taken with fentanyl.